-Required Equipment and Materials See ASHI ACLS Instructor Resource Guide; Class Requirements, Equipment and Materials List.
+Required Equipment and See ASHI ACLS Instructor Resource Guide; Class Materials Requirements, Equipment and Materials List.
 Class Length (See Notes) Initial Instructor-Led Class: About 15 hours.
 Renewal Instructor-Led Class: About 7 hours.
-Maximum Student-to- Instructor Ratio (SIR) 10:1 (6:1 recommended) Maximum Student-to-Manikin Ratio (SMR) 3:1 Terminal Learning Objectives Discuss the phases of cardiac arrest, the Chain of Survival, the elements of high-quality cardiac pulmonary resuscitation (CPR), common barriers to effective CPR, techniques and adjuncts to improve the quality of CPR, and monitoring the patient's response and rescuer performance during CPR.
+Maximum Student-to- 10:1 (6:1 recommended) Instructor Ratio (SIR) Maximum Student-to-Manikin Ratio (SMR) 3:1 Terminal Learning Objectives Discuss the phases of cardiac arrest, the Chain of Survival, the elements of high-quality cardiac pulmonary resuscitation (CPR), common barriers to effective CPR, techniques and adjuncts to improve the quality of CPR, and monitoring the patient's response and rescuer performance during CPR.
 Discuss the roles and responsibilities of each member of the resuscitation team, the importance of effective communication among team members, and communicating with families.
 Discuss common therapies performed by members of a rapid response or resuscitation team in the first few minutes of a respiratory or cardiovascular emergency.
 Differentiate between respiratory distress, respiratory failure, and respiratory arrest, and implement a treatment plan based on the severity of a patient's respiratory compromise.
 Identify bradycardia rhythms through ECG recognition and discuss treatments for patients who are experiencing bradycardia as asymptomatic, stable but symptomatic, symptomatic and unstable, or pulseless.
-Identify tachycardia rhythms through ECG recognition and discuss treatments for patients with who are experiencing a tachycardia as asymptomatic, stable but symptomatic, symptomatic, atable, or pulseless.
+Identify tachycardia rhythms through ECG recognition and discuss treatments for patients with who are experiencing a tachycardia as asymptomatic, stable but symptomatic, symptomatic, stable but symptomatic, symptomatic, stable but symptomatic, symptomatic, stable but symptomatic, symptomatic, stable but symptomatic, symptomatic and unstable, or pulseless.